Scan this QR code to play!

 (also known as Fallblox

-) was later released.
+) was released a year later.
 In this game, rather than manipulating depth, the blocks are affected by gravity and must thus be manipulated in different ways.

 This game provides examples of:

 - Anti-Poop Socking : Papa Blox, the Pushmos' creator, would sometimes advice you to "take a break" after completing a stage.

 - Cat Smile: All the characters have a variation of this as their default expression.